 Colleen Stewart, 2011 H.L.
 Stevenson Scholarship, interned at the Portland Press Herald in Maine.
 Here is a peice she did for them.
 Here is a multimedia piece she did on women in agriculture, her favorite topic.
 She now works at Hariyo Chowk and Sattya Media Arts Collective in in Kathmandu, Nepal.

-Sisi Tang is the 2011 Schweisberg winner, is now in Turkey, working most of the time for Stratfor as their Istanbul correspondent.
-After her OPC Foundation internship in a Reuters in Hong Kong ended, she stayed on as a reporter.
+Sisi Tang is the 2011 Schweisberg winner, is now a writer for Netflix.
+Previously, she was based in Turkey, working most of the time for Stratfor as their Istanbul correspondent.
+After her OPC Foundation fellowship in a Reuters in Hong Kong ended, she stayed on as a reporter.

 Jennifer Brookland, 2010 Alexander Kendrick winner, graduated from the Fletcher School of Diplomacy at Tufts University.
 She is now a global development reporter at Devex in Washington DC..

 Francesca Freeman, 2010 Theo Wilson winner, now works at Google.
 She was previoulsy a metals beat reporter in the London bureau of Dow Jones Newswires.
 The beat deals with the whole of the EMEA region, including Ghana, the subject of her winning essay.
 An expanded version of that essay covering Ghana's sanitation crisis appeared in World Policy Journal.

 Owen Kibenge, 2010 I.F.
 Stone winner, had a Reuters internship in New York.
 He's freelancing in Washington DC.

 Jeff Roberts, 2010 Reuters Scholarship winner, is now covering legal issues and emerging tech in the US and Europe for Fortune magazine.
 He was most recently was a reporter for GigaOm which closed in March 2015.
 Jeff had an OPC Foundation fellowship in Paris.
 He has also worked at paidContentcom. covering patents, copyright and other legal issues affecting the development of online media.
 He previously covered law for Reuters.
 Jeff was an OPC Foundation internship in Paris.